ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/access-control-p2.md

 ## Group attributes { #group_attributes }

-In addition to the attributes inherent to all subjects, groups have the attributes presented in the table.
+In addition to the inherent attributes that are shared by all subjects, groups have the attributes listed in the table below.

 | **Attribute** | **Type** | **Description** |
 | ----------- | --------------- | --------------------------------------------------------- |